 An examination of the expansion of commercial trade between the countries of the Americas.
 The course will develop the basic principles of economic analysis and will focus on the growth of international trade in the Americas.
 Specific attention will be given to the various negotiated trading agreements, and an examination of the institutions associated with international commerce will be provided.
-Prerequisite: EC 201 or 202 or consent.
+Prerequisites: EC 201 and 202.
 Spring.